polymerdao/developer-hub/docs/learn/dev-flow.md

 :::tip Prove API in just just two key steps:

-1.**Requesting Proof:** Use the open API to obtain a proof for a user action performed on an external rollup.
+1. **Requesting Proof:** Use the open API to obtain a proof for a user action performed on an external rollup.
-2.**Submitting Proof:** Submit the proof to your application’s contract on the executing chain (typically known as destination), where it uses CrossL2Prover to validate with a single function call.
+2. **Submitting Proof:** Submit the proof to your application’s contract on the executing chain (typically known as destination), where it uses CrossL2Prover to validate with a single function call.
 :::

 <img width="1253" alt="Screenshot 2024-12-18 at 6 50 04 PM" src="https://github.com/user-attachments/assets/1f1d2a81-0996-4224-a578-8845e4eed139" />